OleHolmNielsen/Niflheim_users/docs/Niflheim_Getting_Started.rst

 ---------------------------------------

-According to DTU's IT security policies, user home directories are personal and private, and other users are **not permitted** to access in any way the directories of other users, even if file permissions would make this technically possible.
+According to DTU's IT security policies, user home directories are personal and private, and you are **not permitted** to access in any way the directories of other users, even if file permissions would make this technically possible.

 We are in the process of implementing home directory access restrictions